 (back to the list of questions)

-On the other hand, a well-run and properly managed recycling program can be cheaper than other forms of waste disposal.
+On the other hand, a well-run and properly managed recycling program can be cheaper than other forms of waste disposal for a business.
 Recycling metal and glass is absolutely cost-effective.
-Aluminum can be recycled indefinitely and takes as much as 95% less energy to produce products than using virgin material.
+Aluminum is a material that can be recycled indefinitely and takes as much as 95% less energy to produce products than using virgin material.
 Glass is highly recyclable in a way that doesn’t lose quality each time it’s broken down.
 Beyond dollars and cents, other factors to consider in the debate are the impacts on people and the environment.

 (back to the list of questions)